microsoft/triton-shared/README.md

 The most interesting binary is `triton-shared-opt` which is located at `triton/python/build/{current_cmake_version}/third_party/triton_shared/tools/triton-shared-opt/triton-shared-opt`.

-The middle layer can be used as a stand-alone component to convert Triton dialect to the middle layer dialects.
+The middle-layer can be used as a stand-alone component to convert Triton dialect to the middle-layer dialects.
 This is intended for testing and validation purposes, but could potentially be used before sending the IR to another MLIR complier.

 Stand-alone example: